LINDGRENBA/falling-rocks/README.md

 <!-- may not want to include as challenge is confidential - ask Patrick and Ryan -->

-# Process :
+# Process / Approach :

-1. Create an initial React app - [X]
+- [X] Create an initial React app
-2. Add a react hook to hold state - [ ]
+- [X] Add a react hook to hold state
-3. Create a 2x2 grid - [ ]
+- [X] Create a 2x2 grid
-4. Add an array to store the possible elements (destructure array?) or variables to store the elements - [ ]
+- [ ] Add an array to store the possible elements (destructure array?) or variables to store the elements
+- [ ] add a button - on the button click, render a single element inside of the grid
-5. Hard code a 2D table - [ ]
+- [ ] Hard code a 2D table
-6. Write an algorithm to check the elements inside of the 2D world and update appropriately (add a UI component to begin updates such as a button?) - [ ]
+- [ ] Write an algorithm to check the elements inside of the 2D world and update appropriately (add a UI component to begin updates such as a button?)

 # Bugs / Issues :